Have you always wanted to use your skills for good?

 Let’s face it; every company and job advert talk about how great their culture is.
 That’s why they think you’ll get a better steer from the type of benefits they offer.
 Check these out…

 Not to mention the company having an incredibly diverse workforce, lots of events to go to, cross-collaboration across teams and lastly, a deep sense of meaning and purpose behind what you do, every single day.

 Why you might be right…?

 All of these reasons and more might be why you’re right.
 As with any job, no one’s perfect which is why this company encourages you to apply.
-As long as you’ve got a fair few years of experience as a User Researcher, mentored or line managed a few people and want to make significant impact in research then you might be right!
+As long as you’ve got a few years of experience as a User Researcher and used a mix of both quantitative and qualitative research methods, you could be right!

 What to expect from the interview process…?

 This will be in 2 stages.
-First, you’ll meet the Principle UX who you’ll talk through your CV with and any work examples you might have.
-Second, you’ll meet the Principle UX again but also be joined by the Head of Design and UX and one or two members of the research team.
+First, you’ll meet the Lead User Researcher who you’ll talk through your CV with and any work examples you might have.
+Second, you’ll meet the Lead User Researcher again but also be joined by the Lead UX Designer and one or two members of the research team.
 At this interview, there will be a small task to prepare in advance – this won’t involve any design or thorough research, it will be much more to understand how you would approach a research brief i.e. create a research plan for “this” problem we are trying to solve.

 Easy!
 Either apply now with your CV or contact us if you have any questions before applying.
 You can reach us on 07734937185 or email on email@example.com.